projectcalico/calicoctl/README.md

   - **Learn how to get involved with Calico builds and lower level integrations**
     - [Building Calico](docs/Building.md) to build a Calico setup on your local machine for development and testing
-    - [Orchestrator Integration](docs/Orchestrators.md) for a lower level look at Calico can be configured with an orchestrator
   - **FAQ and Troubleshooting**
     - [FAQ](docs/FAQ.md)
     - [Troubleshooting](docs/Troubleshooting.md)